Uncover gene modules and their regulatory programs from single-cell data

 An indicator matrix (sparse or dense) of size

-that indicates whether there is a known functional relationship between two genes.
-Ideally, this is supplied as a sparse matrix (sparseMatrix
+q x qthat indicates whether there is a known functional relationship between two genes.
+Ideally, this is supplied as a sparse matrix (sparseMatrixin theMatrixpackage).
+If not, then the matrix is converted to one.- prior_genesymbols

 A vector of gene names of length q corresponding to the rows/columns in

-, but only useful if there is overlap.- prior_baseline
+prior_indicator.
+Does not have to be the same asgenesymbols, but only useful if there is overlap.- prior_baseline

 A positive baseline for the network prior.
 The larger this parameter is, the less impact the network prior will have.